panzerdp/dmitripavlutin.com/content/posts/152-hoc-functions/index.md

 What about implementing a more universal function that would support more operations on numbers: addition, multiplication, and more.
 How would you implement that?

-Let's what the concept of the higher-order functions is, and how it can make `calculate()` function more universal in regards to operations it can support.
+Let's see what the concept of the higher-order functions is, and how it can make `calculate()` function more universal in regards to operations it can support.

 ## 1. Higher-order functions